terminite1/PopItTradingGUI/README.md

 # So, how do I get it?

 Unfortunately, it has not yet released.
 However, I am actively working on it and planning to release it soon!

+When it is released, you may find it [here](https://terminite1.github.io/PopItTradingGUI/release.html)